spothero/sbo-selenium/README.rst

   none are specified.
 Should be an array of nose-compatible test specifications (see `Running Tests`_ below for examples).
 Default value is an empty list.
+* ``SELENIUM_PAGE_LOAD_TIMEOUT`` - The number of seconds to wait for a response to a GET request before considering it to have failed.
+Default value is 10 seconds.
+(This is particularly important when using Sauce Connect, as it sometimes fails to connect properly, such that every single page load stalls indefinitely.)
 * ``SELENIUM_JAR_PATH`` - Absolute path of the Selenium standalone server jar file.
 * ``SELENIUM_POLL_FREQUENCY`` - The number of seconds to wait after a failed